Kai9026/my-simple-bank/README.md

 ```
 mvn clean spring-boot:run -f my-bank-infrastructure/pom.xml
 ```
-Also, you can execute your application directly from the IDE of your preference.
+Also, you can execute the application directly from the IDE of your preference.

 ## Testing the API